Growth experiment trials. Permanent, temporal and interval plots

 The paper evaluates three types of temporal design of growth experiments: permanent, temporary and interval.
 Among the disadvantages of permanent plots are the high costs of the research infrastructure and the long wait for data while temporary plots cannot provide information about the rates of change of state variables.
 Interval plots, measured twice and spread over a range of growing sites, development stages and silvicultural treatment categories, combine the advantages of the permanent and the temporary designs.Downloads

 © CSIC.
-Manuscripts published are the property of Consejo Superior de Investigaciones Científicas, and quoting this source is a requirement for any partial or full reproduction.
+Manuscripts published in both the printed and online versions of this Journal are the property of Consejo Superior de Investigaciones Científicas, and quoting this source is a requirement for any partial or full reproduction.

-Forest Systems is an Open Access Journal.
-All articles are distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+All contents of this electronic edition, except where otherwise noted, are distributed under a “Creative Commons Attribution 4.0 International” (CC BY 4.0) License.
 You may read here the basic information and the legal text of the license.
-The indication of the license CC-by must be expressly stated in this way when necessary.
+The indication of the CC BY 4.0 License must be expressly stated in this way when necessary.